 By the late 14th century, the Papacy lost its political influence with events such as Western Schism and Conciliarism.
 The situation was worsened when Pope Alexander VI faced accusations of nepotism and corruption.

 These events lead to advocacy of the creationary path by some contemporary theologians such as Martin Luther, Thomas More, John Calvin, and others known to propagate Renaissance Humanism.
-Luther then penned down 95 these, forming the basis for reformation and break from Catholic Church that formerly held unrivaled powers in Western Europe.
-In simple terms, it was Renaissance coupled with its Humanism principles that kicked off the reformation and the breakaway from the Church.
+Luther then penned down 95 these, forming the basis for reformation and break from the Catholic Church that formerly held unrivaled powers in Western Europe.
+In simple terms, it was the Renaissance coupled with its Humanism principles that kicked off the reformation and the breakaway from the Church.

 Conclusion